lucianoiam/dawscript/README.md

 APIs found in some popular DAWs (Digital Audio Workstations), with a focus on mixer control.

-In its current form, it is useful as a programmable MIDI-learn-like tool that requires little to no coding skills.

 Goals
 -----
 - Control mixer and plugin parameters
 - Create networked user interfaces
-- Run the same unmodified code on different DAWs.
-Currently, REAPER and Ableton Live 11+ are supported.
-An extension for Bitwig is under development.
+- Run the same unmodified Python code on multiple DAWs.
+Currently REAPER and Ableton Live 11+ are supported
-- Hide all the boilerplate
+- An extension for Bitwig is under active development

 Current Features
 ----------------